25 eco-friendly Christmas tips

 Who says you have to spend money to have fun?
 Here are some fun and free things to do on Boxing Day with zero cost to the environment.

 20. Parlour games

-Have fun the old fashioned way with parlour games.
-If you don't already have your own favourites, you'll find plenty of suggestions online, from family-friendly games to more lively games.
-Find more in Parlour Games for Modern Families which has games of logic and memory, wordplay, card games, role-play, and rough and tumble.
+Have fun the old-fashioned way with parlour games.
+If you don't already have your own favourites, you'll find plenty of suggestions for family-friendly games online.
+Find more in Parlour Games for Modern Families, which has games of logic and memory, wordplay, card games, role-play, and rough-and-tumble.

 21. Festival winter walks

 The Ramblers website is a great resource if you're looking for local walking groups or routes.
 Alternatively visit The Canal and Rivers Trust for information about frosty walks along Britain’s beautiful waterways and canals.

 22. The National Trust

 The National Trust offers a full calendar of festive activities and events at Christmas, in some of Britain’s most stunning homes and sites.

 Make Christmas travel greener by sharing shopping trips and lifts with friends and family.
 Use public transport, or shop online and get bulk deliveries.